 Check Condition of Controls.
-Check all of the following for looseness, sticking, damage, or improper setting:
+Check all of the following for looseness, sticking, damage or improper setting:

-Steering wheel.
+- Steering wheel.

-Clutch.
+- Clutch.

-Accelerator ("gas pedal").
+- Accelerator ("gas pedal").

-Brake controls.
+- Brake controls.

-Foot brake.
+- " Service (Foot) brake.

-Trailer brake (if vehicle has one).
+- " Trailer brake (if the vehicle has one).

-Parking brake.
+- " Parking brake.

-Retarder controls (if vehicle has them).
+- " Retarder controls (if the vehicle has them).

-Transmission controls.
+- Transmission controls.

-Interaxle differential lock (if vehicle has one).
+- Interaxle differential lock (if the vehicle has one).

-Horn(s).
+- Horn(s).

-Windshield wiper/washer.
+- Windshield wipers/washers.

-Lights.
+- Lights.

-Headlights.
+- " Headlights.

-Dimmer switch.
+- " Dimmer switch.

-Turn signal.
+- " Turn signal.

-Four-way flashers.
+- " Four-way flashers.

-Parking, clearance, identification, marker switch(es).
+- " Parking, clearance, identification, marker switch(es).

 Check Mirrors and Windshield.
-Inspect mirrors and windshield for cracks, dirt, illegal stickers, or other obstructions to seeing clearly.
+Inspect the mirrors and windshield for cracks, dirt, illegal stickers or other vision obstructions.
 Clean and adjust as necessary.